-The best view to create assignments is the Task Entry view or Gantt chart on top and Task Form on the bottom of a split screen.
-The Task Form has multiple sub views which are very helpful when creating assignments.
-Work, Cost and Schedule will be the 3 views that will be most helpful.
-It is also recommended that the work column be added to the entry table of the Gantt chart.
+The most useful view to create assignments is the Task Entry view or Gantt Chart on top and the Task Form on the bottom of a split screen.
+The Task Form has multiple sub views that are very helpful when creating assignments.
+The views are Work, Cost and Schedule.
+It is also helpful to add the work column to the Task Entry table of the Gantt Chart.

-To show the Task Entry view:
+To display Task Entry view:

-Task Gantt chart More views Task Entry apply
+Task Gantt Chart More views Task Entry Apply

-Right click in the bottom pane and select work
+Insert the Work column in the top pane

-Insert the Work column in the top pane OR
+Right click in the bottom pane and select Work OR

 Task Gantt chart